What are blood thinners (anti-clotting medication) and how are they used?

 There isn’t enough research on their use in pregnant or breastfeeding women, so women who are pregnant or breastfeeding should not take them.

 Antiplatelets (platelet aggregation inhibitors) are weaker than anticoagulants, but side effects such as bleeding are also less common.
-They are mainly taken by people who have previously had a heart attack or stroke, in order to lower the risk of another attack.
+They are mainly taken by people who have previously had a or stroke, in order to lower the risk of another attack.
 The most commonly used antiplatelet is acetylsalicylic acid (ASA).
 Other antiplatelet drugs include clopidogrel, dipyridamole, prasugrel and ticagrelor.

 How do antiplatelets work?